IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2023-04-17-the-sorry-state-of-software-ui-ux.md

 Nope, you aren't looking at a programmer's [attempt at being funny](https://techcrunch.com/gallery/worst-volume-controls/).
 This was the **official** clock app on Android.

-This was actually an attempt at improving the earlier iteration, which for some godforsaken reason stuffed the hours from 13 to 24 into the clock face displaying 1-12:
+This was actually an attempt at improving an earlier iteration, which for some godforsaken reason stuffed the hours from 13 to 24 into the clock face displaying 1-12:

 {{< figure src="https://github.com/IngridMorstrad/IngridMorstrad.github.io/blob/mainline/static/assets/images/ClockApp.jpeg?raw=true" width="600px" title="  Why settle for one clock face when you can have two?" >}}